pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Or you could pick out just one aspect of the Code to drill down into?

-### 27 Imports

 Our Turtle Logo App here is thousands of lines large.
-It's large enough that it gives a kind of a tour of the Standard Python Library.
+It's large enough that it gives its own kind of a tour of the Standard Python Library.

 ### 24 Cross-Platform Python Imports